ewoprager/grangeat-2d-3d-register-pytorch/README.md

-# CUDA-accelerated PyTorch extension for 2D/3D radiographic image registration using Grangeat's relation
+# A PyTorch extension for fast 2D/3D radiographic image registration using Grangeat's relation

 Based on this paper: